kubernetes-sigs/cluster-api/docs/proposals/20220221-runtime-SDK.md

 _Important!
 Cluster administrators should carefully vet any Runtime Extension registration, thus preventing malicious components from being added to the system._

-_Creating RuntimeExtensionConfiguration will be allowed only if the Runtime Extension feature flag is set to true._
+_Creating ExtensionConfigs will be allowed only if the Runtime Extension feature flag is set to true._

 By registering a Runtime Extension the Cluster API Runtime becomes aware of a Runtime Extension implementing a Runtime Hook, and as a consequence the runtime starts calling the extension at well-defined moments of the